There are a couple of key characteristics that make Stirling engines impractical for use in many applications, including in most cars and trucks.

 Because the heat source is external, it takes a little while for the engine to respond to changes in the amount of heat being applied to the cylinder -- it takes time for the heat to be conducted through the cylinder walls and into the gas inside the engine.
 This means that:

 - The engine requires some time to warm up before it can produce useful power.

 - The engine can not change its power output quickly.

 These shortcomings all but guarantee that it won't replace the internal-combustion engine in cars.
 However, a Stirling-engine-powered hybrid car might be feasible.

-For more information on Stirling engines and related topics, check out the links on the next page.
+For more information on Stirling engines and related topics, check out the links below.